sageserpent-open/americium/gh-pages/docs/core-concepts/reproduction.md

 When a property test fails and shrinks down to a minimal case, you need to be able to **reproduce that exact failure** reliably.
 This is crucial for:

-- **Debugging** - Run the failing case repeatedly while stepping through code
+- **Debugging** - Run the failing case again in a debugging session
 - **Verification** - Confirm your fix actually resolves the issue
 - **CI/CD** - Ensure the same failure reproduces in continuous integration
 - **Collaboration** - Share exact failing cases with teammates